 - Telecommuting from your home or from remote locations

 - Studying abroad

-You're using the oldest (Cisco 3000 or 5000 ) VPN if your software uses icons that look like this:
+You're using the old Cisco version if your software uses icons that look like this:

-Information about the older Nortel version is still available at the VPN archive.
-You're using the older (Nortel) VPN if your software uses icons that look like this
+You're using the old Nortel VPN if your software uses icons that look like this:

-If you need to contact the CITES Help Desk, it'll be helpful to tell them which VPN system you're using.
+If you need to contact the CITES Help Desk, it'll be helpful to tell them which VPN system you've been using.